 How to Use Twitter Topics

-Additionally, some tweets in your feed will now offer a “See more about this Topic” pop-up, which includes a call to action to follow a related topic.
+Some tweets in your feed will sometimes offer a “See more about this Topic” pop-up, which includes a call to action to follow a related topic.

 You can also search and follow a Topic using Twitter's search bar, as seen in the photo below: